lucas-giaco/k8s-pod-scheduling/README.md

 located on each node based on node labels but allowing a more expressive syntax using operators like `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, and `Lt`.

-Run `kubectl apply -f node-affinity.yaml` to create a `Deployment` which has both types of node affinity.
-Looking at the pod spec we'll see that we have forced the scheduler to place the pod in one of the regions `us-west-2b` **or** `us-west-2c`, and if it's possible to place it a `t3.large` instance.
+Run `kubectl apply -f node-affinity.yaml` to create a `Deployment` that has both types of node affinity.
+Looking at the pod spec we'll see that we have forced the scheduler to place the pod in one of the regions `us-west-2b` **or** `us-west-2c` and if it's possible to place it a `t3.large` instance.
 As this last condition can't be met the scheduler will place the pod in any other available instance.

 #### Pod Affinity/AntiAffinity

-Pod affinity and anti-affinity allows us to place new pods on nodes based on the labels of other **already running** pods on that node.
+Pod affinity and anti-affinity allow us to place new pods on nodes based on the labels of other **already running** pods on that node.

 The rules are of the form "this pod should (or, in the case of anti-affinity, should not) run in a